A Session Type System for Asynchronous Unreliable Broadcast Communication: Asynchronous Unreliable Broadcast Session Calculus

 The $s'$-endpoint also receives a connection id number, via reduction rules \Broadcast and \Receive:

-The receiving node will then compare the two connection id numbers and decide to drop the session with the smallest corresponding id number.
-For example, if $id_2 > id_1$ the network will reduce using an instance of rule \False and result as in
+The receiving node will then compare the two connection id numbers and decide to drop the session with the smallest corresponding id number and continue with the corresponding process; it will continue the interaction on the $s$-endpoint in process $P$ in the case where the newest connection is dropped, or, otherwise, it will proceed with the interaction on the $s'$-endpoint via process $P'$.
+For example, if $id_2 > id_1$ the network will reduce using an instance of rule \False and result as in:

 \end{exa}